jovantang26/Replicate-1---predicting-1RM/README.md

-# 1RM Calculator - Chunk 1
+# 1RM Calculator - Chunk 1: Epley Formula

 A minimal TypeScript CLI tool to calculate estimated one-rep maximum (1RM) using the Epley formula.